 Moisturise the area every day to keep the skin supple and help new hairs grow through normally.

-The first few times you get waxed, you might notice a small amount of regrowth after a week or so.
+The first few times you get trimmed, you might notice a small amount of regrowth after a week or so.

 It can take several treatments for your hair to get on a cycle that gives best results.

-Hair needs to be at least 5mm long for us to wax, so please don't shave, tweeze or use hair removal creams between appointments.
+Hair needs to be at least 2mm long to trim, so please don't shave, tweeze or use hair removal creams between appointments.

-To maintain your smooth appearance, we recommend regular waxing every 4-6 weeks.
+To maintain your smooth appearance, we recommend regular upkeep every 4-6 weeks.